Out & About from Griffon Forest

 If you're not ready for a sleepy evening by the fire, then dress up and head into York (8 miles).
 There’s a great selection of places to eat and drink, from quaint romantic restaurants to busy bars and late night dancing - something for every taste and budget.

 If you fancy getting active on your holiday then there are plenty of options locally.
-For outdoor activities Dalby Forest, is situated approx. 20 minutes' drive away, on the southern slopes of the North York Moors, is ideal.
-Explore the forest all ways - cycling, walking, on an all-terrain Segway, in the tree tops - Go Ape Experience or take the kids on the Gruffalo orienteering course!
+For outdoor activities Dalby Forest, is situated approx. 30 minutes' drive away, on the southern slopes of the North York Moors, is ideal.
+Explore the forest all ways - cycling, walking, on an all-terrain Segway, in the tree tops - Go Ape Experience!

-Indoor locally there is go-karting at Monks Cross, ten pin bowling at Clifton Moor or head further afield to Xscape to brush up on your winter sports with a real snow ski slope and ice rink.
+Indoor locally there is indoor karting at Monks Cross, ten pin bowling at Clifton Moor or head further afield to Xscape to brush up on your winter sports with a real snow ski slope and ice rink.

-For the adrenaline thrill seekers take a day trip to Flamingo Land Theme Park and Zoo, just approx. 30 minutes' drive, and have a go on the world record breaking Mumbo Jumbo ride!
+For the adrenaline thrill seekers take a day trip to Flamingo Land Theme Park and Zoo, just approx. 30 minutes' drive.